The Keto Psychiatrist: What Keto Is Really Doing To Your Body! Can It Cure 43% Of Mental Illness?

 Notable Quotes

-Mental illness is not purely a psychological problem, it's a metabolic problem
+Mental illness is not a psychiatric problem, it's often a metabolic problem.